Register company in India: Introduction

 - In India, this is classified based on the type of gains – short-term or long-term.
 An asset is classified as a long-term gain if it is held for more than 3 years.
 Long-term gains are typically charged at a higher rate as compared to your short-term capital gains.

-Why register company in India?
+Why set up company in India?

 - Progress has been made by the country when it comes to corruption and bribery issues.
 In preventing and limiting these issues, the jurisdiction is constantly amending the Prevention of Corruption Act to ensure its relevancy and enforceability.